-00 New Project Example va EE Web This is your p Project project!
-It's a sample, deployable Maven 3 project to help you q get your foo t in the door escription: This is your project It's a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on JBoss AS 7.
+This is your project!
+It's a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on JBoss Enterprise Application Platform 6 or JBoss Application Server 7.1.
 This project is setup to allow you to create a compliant Java EE 6 application using JSF 2.0, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.

-It includes a persistence unit and some sample persistence and transaction code to help you get your feet wet with database access in enterprise Java.
-Project size: 8.00K Requiremen Type Found?
-1 server/runti Install plugin This project example requires m2e >= 1.0. plugin This project example requires m2eclipse-wtp >= 0.13.1.
-Download and Install plugin This project example requires JBoss Maven Tools.
+Project based on the org.jboss.spec.archetypes:jboss-javaee6-webapp-archetype:7.1.3.CR6 Maven archetype